 It even helps the project manager set cost controls that help them minimize the chance of the project going over budget.
-All-in-all a cost management plan in typical terms examins how the project costs are planned, funded, and controlled during the project management cycle!
+All in all a cost management plan in typical terms examines how the project costs are planned, funded, and controlled during the project management cycle!

 Cost Management Plan Answers Two Main Questions:

 - “How will you go on planning costs for the project?”